On correlation functions in the coordinate and the algebraic Bethe ansatz: Correlation functions

-The remaining piece of the calculation is similar to the previous one.
-In this case after a series expansion we find a pole of order two and a pole of order one, but they cancel each other.
+The limit is similar to the previous one.
+In this case, after a series expansion we find a pole of order two and a pole of order one, but they cancel each other.
 The final result is

 So far we have proved that when we have one derivative and we commute one $(A+D)$ factor we get another derivative over the correlation function.
-In general if we have $m$ derivatives we get
+In general, if we have $m$ derivatives we get

-that can be easily proved if we assume that the left-hand side of the equation has no poles.
-Under this assumption when we expand in a Taylor series we only need to track the terms without an $\b-\a$,
+this identity can be easily proved if we assume that the left-hand side of the equation has no poles.
+Under this assumption, we only need to track the terms without a $\b-\a$ factor when we expand in a Taylor series,